ydb-platform/ydb/ydb/docs/en/core/concepts/auth.md

 ### Token verification

-After a user is authenticated in the system, a token is generated, which is verified before executing the requested operation.
-During the token verification process, it is determined on whose behalf the action is being requested in the system and which groups the user belongs to.
-For users from the LDAP directory, the token does not contain information about groups.
-Therefore, after the token is verified, an additional query is made to the LDAP server to obtain the list of groups the user belongs to.
+After a user is authenticated in the system, a token is generated and verified before executing the requested operation.
+During the token verification process, the system determines on whose behalf the action is being requested and identifies the groups the user belongs to.
+For users from the LDAP directory, the token does not include information about group memberships.
+Therefore, after the token is verified, an additional query is made to the LDAP server to retrieve the list of groups the user is a member of.

-Groups, like users themselves, are entities that perform operations on database schema objects.
-To manage access to different database resources, access rights can be assigned to these entities.
-Based on the list of assigned rights, entities will be authorized to perform various operations.
+Groups, like users, are entities that can have assigned access rights to perform operations on database schema objects and other resources.
+These assigned rights determine which operations a user is authorized to perform.

-The process of retrieving a user's group list from an LDAP directory is similar to the actions performed during authentication.
-First, a *bind* operation is executed for the service user, whose credentials are specified in the **bind_dn** and **bind_password** parameters of the [ldap_authentication](../reference/configuration/index.md#ldap-auth-config) section in the configuration file.
-After successful authentication, a search is conducted for the user's entry for whom the token was previously generated.
-This search is also carried out according to the **search_filter** parameter.
-If the user still exists, the result of the *search* operation will be a list of attribute values specified in the **requested_group_attribute** parameter.
-If this parameter is empty, the attribute for reverse group membership will be *memberOf*.
-The *memberOf* attribute stores the distinguished names (DNs) of the groups to which the user belongs.
+The process of retrieving a user's group list from an LDAP directory is similar to the steps taken during authentication.
+First, a *bind* operation is performed using the service user credentials specified by the **bind_dn** and **bind_password** parameters in the [ldap_authentication](../reference/configuration/index.md#ldap-auth-config) section of the configuration file.
+After successful authentication, a search is conducted for the user entry associated with the previously generated token.
+This search uses the **search_filter** parameter.
+If the user still exists, the result of the *search* operation will be a list of attribute values specified by the **requested_group_attribute** parameter.
+If this parameter is not set, the *memberOf* attribute is used as the default for reverse group membership.
+The *memberOf* attribute contains the distinguished names (DNs) of the groups to which the user belongs.

 #### Group search

-By default, {{ ydb-short-name }} searches only for those groups in which the user is directly a member.
-By enabling the flag **extended_settings.enable_nested_groups_search** in the [ldap_authentication](../reference/configuration/index.md#ldap-auth-config) section, {{ ydb-short-name }} will attempt to retrieve groups at all levels of nesting, not just those the user directly belongs to.
+By default, {{ ydb-short-name }} only searches for groups in which the user is a direct member.
+However, by enabling the **extended_settings.enable_nested_groups_search** flag in the [ldap_authentication](../reference/configuration/index.md#ldap-auth-config) section, {{ ydb-short-name }} will attempt to retrieve groups at all levels of nesting, not just those the user directly belongs to.
 If {{ ydb-short-name }} is configured to work with Active Directory, the Active Directory-specific matching rule [LDAP_MATCHING_RULE_IN_CHAIN](https://learn.microsoft.com/en-us/windows/win32/adsi/search-filter-syntax?redirectedfrom=MSDN) will be used to find all nested groups.
-This rule allows all nested groups to be retrieved with a single query.
-For LDAP servers based on OpenLDAP, the group search will be performed with a recursive traversal of the graph, which generally requires multiple queries.
-For both Active Directory and OpenLDAP, the group search will be performed only for the subtree rooted at the configuration parameter **base_dn**.
+This rule allows for the retrieval of all nested groups with a single query.
+For LDAP servers based on OpenLDAP, group searches will be conducted using recursive graph traversal, which generally requires multiple queries.
+In both Active Directory and OpenLDAP configurations, the group search is performed only within the subtree specified by the **base_dn** parameter.

 {% note info %}

-In the current implementation, the group names that {{ ydb-short-name }} operates with match the values recorded in the *memberOf* attribute.
-These names can be lengthy and difficult to read.
+In the current implementation, the group names that {{ ydb-short-name }} uses match the values stored in the *memberOf* attribute.
+These names can be long and difficult to read.

 Example: